zaksabeast/PokemonRNGGuides/guides/usum/en/egg no masuda method-shiny charm.md

 1. For the "Current Status" input the current egg seeds of your game.
     - Using PCalc, press `Start + Down` ingame to bring up the egg seed window and input them into 3DSRNGTool.

-2. Do not check the "Main RNG Egg (PID)"" box.
+2. Do not check the "Main RNG Egg (PID)" box.
 We will be doing this later.

 3. For "Filters", input the info for the egg you are wanting.